-Turkey Biots and goose Biots are the same in a sense, and At first glance yes they share the same characteristics but are not normally used the same way.
+Turkey Biots and goose Biots are the same in a sense, and At first glance, yes, they share the same characteristics; but aren’t always used the same way.

 Both come in a “stalk” so to speak, and with just one of these stalks you can tie many flies.

 A goose Biot as shown here in black is the shorter one when removed from the stalk, and serve better as wings,tails, shucks or whatever it is you would like to use them for.

 The most common patterns you may have seen them on are prince nymphs and stoneflies.

 But a turkey Biot is much longer in length when removed from the “stalk” and is mainly used by being wrapped around a hook to achieve a segmented or flat body; depending on which way you tie it in.